Manuel José Ossandón

-Manuel José Ossandón Irarrázabal (24 August 1962) is a Chilean agricultural technician and politician.
+Manuel José Ossandón Irarrázabal (born 24 August 1962) is a Chilean agricultural technician and politician.
 Since March 2022, he has served as a senator of the Republic, representing the 7th Constituency (Santiago Metropolitan Region), elected in the 2021 parliamentary elections, for the 2022–2030 legislative term.
-Previously, he held the same office, representing the 8th Constituency, Santiago Oriente, during the 2014–2022 period.
+Previously, he held the same office, representing the 8th Constituency, Santiago Oriente, during 2014–2022.
 Since March 26, 2025, he has served as President of the Senate of Chile.

 He is a member of the National Renewal (RN) party, although he remained independent from July 2016 to July 2017, when he returned to the party.
-He served as mayor of the Santiago communes of Pirque, from 1992 to 2000 — for two consecutive terms —, and Puente Alto, between 2000 and 2012 — for three consecutive terms.
+He served as mayor of the Santiago communes of Pirque for two consecutive terms, from 1992 to 2000, and Puente Alto for three consecutive terms between 2000 and 2012.
 His career has been marked by a social-conservative line.

 In July 2017, he was a presidential pre-candidate for the center-right coalition Chile Vamos, running in the coalition’s primary, where he placed second behind former president of the Republic, Sebastián Piñera.

-Family and studies
+Early life and education

-He was born in Viña del Mar, on August 24, 1962.
+Ossandón was born in Viña del Mar, on August 24, 1962.
 Son of Roberto Ossandón Valdés and Ximena Irarrázabal Correa, he is the brother of fellow RN politician Ximena Ossandón.
-He is married to Paula Lira Correa —with whom he has eight children: Manuel José (who served as a member of the Constitutional Convention), Paula, Benjamín (priest), Nicolás, Jacinta, Pedro Pablo, Juan Diego and María—.
+He is married to Paula Lira Correa, with whom he has eight children, including Manuel José Ossandón Lira, who served as a member of the Constitutional Convention.

-He completed his primary and secondary studies at «Tabancura» and «Colegio de los Sagrados Corazones de Santiago» schools in Santiago.
-After finishing high school, he pursued higher education at the National Institute of Professional Training «Inacap», where he obtained the title of agricultural technician, later completing a diploma in business administration at Adolfo Ibáñez University (UAI).
+He completed his primary and secondary studies at Tabancura and Colegio de los Sagrados Corazones de Santiago.
+After finishing high school, he pursued higher education at the National Institute of Professional Training, Inacap, where he obtained the title of agricultural technician, later completing a diploma in business administration at Adolfo Ibáñez University.

-From 1982 to 1992, he worked as a farmer and agricultural manager of «Sociedad Agrícola Santa Magdalena Ltda».
+From 1982 to 1992, he worked as a farmer and agricultural manager of Sociedad Agrícola Santa Magdalena.